PreetBee/Gradatim_learning_python/README.md

 # Learning to code
-Committing to learn Python in 100 days
+Committing to learn Python for 100 days
 From print("hello world!") to complex machine learning algorithms.